denisalbrecq/quantification/README.md

 Error maps (difference between original and quantized images).
 Optionally, adaptively quantized images with average levels calculated dynamically.

-## Explore and analyze your images with ease!
+## Explore and analyze your images with ease !

 created in december 2024 by Denis Albrecq